 So this was my challenge…convert my daughter into a gingersnap fan.
 Or at least help her develop a taste for them.

 It wasn’t rocket science.
-Amelia tracks in the chocolate sauce gave me the idea to sandwich the gingersnaps with the molasses-y chocolate sauce from my last post.
+Amelia tracks in the chocolate sauce gave me the idea to sandwich the gingersnaps with the molasses-y chocolate sauce from an earlier post.
 It’s thick and spreadable when it’s been out of the fridge for half an hour or so.
 And it’s dark and delicious.

 Icebox cookies prove that there can be great convenience in from-scratch cooking.
 Made ahead of time and stored in the fridge or freezer, you can have a batch of these cookies out of the oven and ready to eat in under 30 minutes with really no effort required on your part.

 - 2/3 cup Crosby’s Fancy molasses

 - 3 cups flour

 - 1 t cinnamon

 - ¼ t nutmeg or allspice